Friends of the Wild Flower Garden

 Nevertheless, work began.
-The area of what is now called the ‘Fern Glen’ is at the far northeastern section of the upland addition that had been added to the Garden proper in 1944 through the efforts of Clinton Odell, the founder of The Friends.
+The area of what is now called the ‘Fern Glen’ is at the far northeastern section of the upland addition that had been added to the Garden proper in 1944 through the efforts of Clinton Odell, the founder of the Friends.
 This area, when added in 1944, required extensive development as it was wild and covered with sumac and thistle.
-The area of the Fern Glen is naturally separated from the remainder of the Upland Garden by a ridge line and on the northeastern side of the ridge, the land forms a natural bowl.
+The area of the Fern Glen is naturally separated from the remainder of the upland Garden by a ridge line and on the northeastern side of the ridge, the land forms a natural bowl.
 Some large trees were undoubtedly in place and were left in place in the area as ferns need a fair amount of shade.

 The only photograph we have of the development shows mostly open ground on the hillside with plant labels marking new ferns, but that is only a portion of the area.
-Today there are a number of trees in the glen, most of which have grown up since the glen was developed - many are are fast growing green ash.
-In fact, a number of these were culled out in the Winter of 2013/14 by current Garden Curator Susan Wilkins.
+Today there are a number of trees in the glen, most of which have grown up since the glen was developed - many are fast growing green ash.
+In fact, a number of these were culled out in the winter of 2013/14 by current Garden Curator Susan Wilkins.

 Below: A portion of the new Fern Hill with new plants put in.
 Photo from a Kodachrome taken by Martha Crone on May 14, 1956.
-Courtesy Minnesota Historical Society, Martha Crone Collection.

 Martha wrote this about her plan for the new Fern Hill:

-“The making of such a garden will be a most delightful experience.
+The making of such a garden will be a most delightful experience.
 An intensive program has been planned to establish many varieties of ferns, including some of the more elusive ones, which so often grow where no eyes can see them.

 The area consists of a gentle slope and some low land, being splendidly adapted to accommodate many varieties of ferns.

 There will be ferns for shade and sun, for dry soil and moist locations.
 Evergreen wood ferns and Christmas fern.
 The large graceful Ostrich fern sometimes called Palm of the North, the dainty maidenhair and a score of others.
 The preparation of the area was started this fall (1955) but the early arrival of Winter has delayed completion until spring.
 Trails are planned to lead among the ferns, so they can be enjoyed at close range.
-This is a most fascinating undertaking and surely should help stimulate true appreciation of Natures most beautiful creations.”
-(2)
+This is a most fascinating undertaking and surely should help stimulate true appreciation of Natures most beautiful creations.
+(3)

-On April 11, 1956 she noted in her Garden Log (3) that the “Fern hill was disked and finished,” indicating she brought in mechanical help to prepare some of the ground.
+On April 11, 1956 she noted in her Garden Log (4) that the “Fern hill was disked and finished,” indicating she brought in mechanical help to prepare some of the ground.
 On April 26 she noted planting the first ferns.